IN-CORE/incore-data-release/README.md

 ## Released Hazard
 The list of released hazard for the testbeds

-## Release Repair
+## Released Repair
-The ist of released fragility for repairs
+The list of released fragility for repairs

+## Released Restoration
+The list of released fragility for restorations